 - Lean, Flexible Funding Cycles

 Of course, like any dinner party full of like-minded people who don't know each other, it was impossible to guess how the conversation would flow.
-Would these folks from the BioPharma space continue to engage in this exploration of Agile?
+Would these folks from this space continue to engage in this exploration of Agile in the pharmaceutical industry?
 As it turns out, once the conversation started, it never stopped.